HomeAIThe "Inverted Pyramid" of AI Content: Structuring for Snippets

 • Video snippets: YouTube content with timestamps

-Each type requires different optimization.
+Each type needs different optimization.
 For paragraph snippets, concise definitions work best.
 For lists, clear step-by-step processes or itemized features.
 For tables, comparative data with distinct categories.

 Success Story: A financial services client restructured their mortgage calculator page to include a table comparing different loan types.
 Within three weeks, they captured a table snippet for “mortgage types comparison” that increased their CTR by 47% and positioned them above competitors with higher domain authority.